krshna7466/krshna7466/README.md

 - 👋 Hi, I’m @krshna7466
-- 👀 I’m interested in frontend devepolment
-- 🌱 I’m currently learning css and js
+- 👀 I’m a learner currently learning MERN development
-- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me 201689@kit.ac.in

 <!---
 krshna7466/krshna7466 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.